Testcase generation for random inputs.

 auto gen_until(Pred predicate, int max_tries, Args &&...args) const

-std::vector< T > to_std() const
+auto to_std() const

-Converts the instance to a std::vector.
+Converts the list to a std::vector.

-sequence & fix(int idx, T value)
+list & fix(int idx, T val)

 Restricts generator s.t. value at index is fixed.